Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Acetylene Worlds

 \section{Acetylene Worlds}

-Acetylene, C$_2$H$_2$, emerges under C-rich but H- and O-depleted conditions (see Fig. \ref{fig:acetylene_chemistry}), typically found in highly reducing (\dIW{} $\leq -3$), high \logvmf ($\gtrsim$ 0) and VIBSE-like ($z\sim1$) scenarios.
+Acetylene, C$_2$H$_2$, emerges under C-rich but H- and O-depleted conditions (see Fig. \ref{fig:acetylene_chemistry}), typically found in highly reducing (\dIW{} $\lesssim -3$), high \logvmf ($\gtrsim$ 0) and VIBSE-like ($z\sim1$) scenarios.
 Compared to methane (CH$_4$), acetylene appears preferentially in hot atmospheres ($\gtrsim$ 2000 K, cf. Fig. \ref{fig:vapser_batch_T2000} and \ref{fig:vapser_batch_T3000}).
-As major opacity source in the infra red (Fig. \ref{fig:opacities}), it may become the dominant absorber alongside HCN under the aforementioned conditions; in cooler atmospheres (\tirr $\lesssim 2000$ K), methane can also become abundant above the photosphere, and thus generate spectral features.
+As major opacity source in the infra red (Fig. \ref{fig:opacities}), it may become the dominant absorber, overpowering HCN; in cooler atmospheres (\tirr $\lesssim 2000$ K), methane begins to replace C$_2$H$_2$ (Fig. \ref{fig:spectra_emission_1500K}).

-However, the line lists of both CH$_4$ \citep{yurchenko2014exomol} and C$_2$H$_2$ \citep{chubb2020exomol} terminate at 0.8/1 \micron, respectively, and thus lack opacity in the vital UVIS where most of the stars energy is input into the atmosphere.
+However, the line lists of both CH$_4$ \citep{yurchenko2014exomol} and C$_2$H$_2$ \citep{chubb2020exomol} terminate at 0.8/1 \micron, respectively, and thus lack opacity in the vital UVIS where a significant fraction of the stars energy is input into the atmosphere.
 The rapid cut-off induces an artificial and pronounced greenhouse-effect; the BOA temperatures are raised by $\sim 250$ K by a scenario where C$_2$H$_2$ is included in the radiative transfer simulation versus a scenario without (Fig. \ref{fig:acetylne_pt}, left column).
-The abrupt change in opacity at 1 \micron becomes evident in the emission spectrum as artificial feature that strongly affects both tested oxidation states equally (\dIW{-3} and \dIW{-6}) for a heavy, \logvmf=1 atmosphere (Fig. \ref{fig:acetylne_pt}).
-Methane does not induce as strong of an offset, as in hot atmospheres, it is generally not abundant (especially not at altitude).
-However, CH$_4$ induces a similar artifical greenhouse effect in highly reduced (\dIW{-6}) and cool atmospheres (\tirr $\sim$ 1000 K) at \logvmf=1.
-The effect of both acetylene and methane quickly dies off with increasing oxygen content; atmospheres with \dIW{}$\gtrsim$ -2 or \logvmf<0 are never affected.
+The abrupt change in opacity at 1 \micron becomes evident in the emission spectrum as artificial feature that strongly affects both tested oxidation states equally, \dIW{-3} and \dIW{-6} (Fig. \ref{fig:acetylne_pt}).
+The effect of both acetylene and methane quickly dies off with increasing oxygen content, as both gases vanish; atmospheres with \dIW{}$\gtrsim$ -2 or \logvmf<0 are never affected.